wet-boew/wet-boew-documentation/research/2019-15-exploration-chat-pattern.md

 [See the Demo](../research/2019-15-exploration-chat-pattern-prototype-form.html)

+## Ongoing

+* Tying the form to the chat "parrallel" progress through the questions
+* Being able to take static forms in input

 ## How-to

 Add a form to a page, including the "wb-chtwzrd" class, and using the right data-attributes in that form (to be continued...)